Azornes/Comfyui-LayerForge/README.md

 ---

+## 📜 License

+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute.

+---

 Based on the original [**Comfyui-Ycanvas**](https://github.com/yichengup/Comfyui-Ycanvas) by yichengup.
 This fork significantly enhances the editing capabilities for practical compositing workflows inside ComfyUI.